* This is the Consumer Version. *

 A cavity that gets close to or actually reaches the pulp causes irreversible damage.
 Pain lingers even after a stimulus (such as cold water) is removed.
 The tooth may hurt even without stimulation (spontaneous toothache).

 If irreversible damage to the pulp occurs and the pulp subsequently dies, the pain may stop temporarily.
 The tooth then may become sensitive when people bite or when the tongue or a finger presses on it because the area at the end of the root has become inflamed or because infection has developed at the root.
-Infection may produce a collection of pus (abscess—see page Periapical Abscess), which causes constant pain that is worse when people bite.
+Infection may produce a collection of pus (periapical abscess), which causes constant pain that is worse when people bite.

 If a cavity is treated before it starts to hurt, the chance of damage to the pulp is reduced, and more of the tooth structure is saved.
 To detect cavities early, a dentist inquires about pain, examines the teeth, probes the teeth with dental instruments, and may take x-rays.
+Some dentists also use special dyes, fiberoptic lights, and/or new devices that detect cavities by changes in electrical conductivity or laser reflectivity.
 People should have a dental examination every 6 to 12 months.
 Not every examination includes x-rays.
 Depending on the dentist’s assessment of a person’s teeth, x-rays may be taken every 12 to 36 months.

 Several general strategies are key to preventing cavities: